david95thinkcode/Simple-LocalApi/README.md

 After click on the first button, if you get something like [this](screenshots/simple.png) or [this](screenshots/with-json-viewer.png), it's fine !
 The second button should show other datas.

 ## PS
-I'm using Ubuntu and my local webserver folder is `/var/www/html`.
+- I'm using Ubuntu and my local webserver folder is `/var/www/html`.
 On Windows, I think it's `C:\wamp\www` if you're using Wamp.
 If you're using something else like **_laragon_**, read it's official doc.
+- Change credentials in the file `shared/connexion.php` with yours to access your database.

 ## [PART 2 : Get datas from Ionic App](https://github.com/david95thinkcode/Simple-Ionic-UseLocalApi)